mmcinnestaylor/pi-vae-pytorch/README.md

 - **observation_noise_model:** *nn.Module, default=*`None`
     - Only used when `observation_model='gaussian'`

     The noise model used when pi-VAE's decoder utilizes a Gaussian observation model.
 When pi-VAE is initialized with `decoder_observation_model='gaussian'`, the model's `observation_noise_model` attribute should be used.

+- **kl_weight:** *float, default=*`1.0`
+    Weight term used to scale the KL divergence component of the loss.
+Enables the use of KL annealing.

 ### Outputs